 - Line marking.

-The Queensland Government is investing $19.4 million through the Targeted Road Safety Program.
+This project is fully funded by the Queensland Government through the Targeted Road Safety Program.
 Investment ID 1123130

 - Total investment